-- Include a completed GHG intake form (FRM QM Online Submission Form) that aligns with the Treatment Tracking worksheet and geospatial data.
+- Include a completed GHG intake form (FRM QM Online Submission Form) that aligns with the Treatment Tracking worksheet and geospatial data. - Describe additional climate resilience and adaptation benefits.

 While applicants are not required to calculate the GHG benefits of proposed projects, the application must include a completed GHG intake form that CAL FIRE Forest Health staff will use to make a quantitative estimate of the net GHG benefit of the project in terms of metric tons of carbon dioxide equivalent (CO2e).
 Applications that do not include the required documentation may be disqualified.
 The Treatment Tracking worksheet should also match the information provided in the GHG intake form where TCN numbers and specifics of each treatment should be further expressed in the GHG intake form.
-In the case of significant, unexplained discrepancies between information provided in the GHG intake form and elsewhere in the application submittals, the Net Greenhouse Gas Benefit score may be decreased.
+In the case of significant, unexplained discrepancies between information provided in the GHG intake form and elsewhere in the application submittals, the Climate Benefit score may be decreased.
 (E.g., if the acreages in the Project Workbook or shapefiles contradict those in the GHG intake form in a manner not explained by the differences in the forms, the score may be based on the smallest acreages in the application.)

 Forest Health staff will perform a thorough assessment of project activities as related to past calculations of those activities on similar lands.
-Preference will be given to projects that are estimated to have significant GHG benefits.